Derek Longmuir

-Derek Longmuir (born 19 March 1951, Edinburgh, Scotland) is a Scottish former drummer and a founding member of the pop group Bay City Rollers.
+Derek Longmuir (born 19 March 1951) is a Scottish former drummer and a founding member of the pop group Bay City Rollers.
 His elder brother Alan Longmuir played bass guitar in the group.

 Career

-He formed his first band at age 13 in 1964, with his brother Alan.
-Their name eventually changed to Bay City Rollers after throwing a darts at a map of the United States, and the dart landing near Bay City, Michigan.
+Longmuir formed his first band at age 13 in 1964, with his brother Alan.
+Their name eventually changed to Bay City Rollers after throwing a dart at a map of the United States and the dart landing near Bay City, Michigan.
 After signing to a record company in 1971, the Rollers would become one of the biggest acts of the 1970s.